kubedb/cli/docs/guides/postgres/private-registry/using-private-registry.md

 When installing KubeDB operator, set the flags `--docker-registry` and `--image-pull-secret` to appropriate value.
 Follow the steps to [install KubeDB operator](/docs/setup/install.md) properly in cluster so that to points to the DOCKER_REGISTRY you wish to pull images from.

-## Deploy Postgres database from Private Registry
+## Deploy PostgreSQL database from Private Registry

-While deploying Postgres from private repository, you have to add `myregistrykey` secret in Postgres `spec.imagePullSecrets`.
+While deploying PostgreSQL from private repository, you have to add `myregistrykey` secret in Postgres `spec.imagePullSecrets`.

 Below is the Postgres object we will create in this tutorial